Dick Schaap Did So Much Work

 The final episode of Sports Reporters airs on Sunday at 10 a.m.
-We are looking back on the career of show’s longtime host, Dick Schaap, who died in 2001.
+We are looking back on the career of the show’s longtime host, Dick Schaap, who died in 2001.
 E:60, hosted by Dick’s son Jeremy, will be replacing Sports Reporters on ESPN Sunday mornings.
 The display graphic was made by Michael Shamburger.

 Dick Schaap “collected” friends and/or journalistic subjects voraciously, and within two months in 1960 he met two of his most significant ones: Cassius Clay and Lenny Bruce.
 His relationships with these two — Clay/Ali for over 40 years, and Bruce until the comic’s death in 1966 — exemplified Schaap’s versatility.
 While he didn’t at first see their similarities to each other, they both put themselves out there against standard norms and the law.
 As Schaap would come to realize, they both embodied “Causes.”